 Best suited for: Tracking fixed assets, office equipment, or non-clinical supplies in healthcare facilities.

-Best suited for: NHS hospital trusts or large private hospital groups, not community clinics or specialist practices.
+Best suited for: NHS hospital trusts, large private hospital groups, pharmaceutical wholesalers, and hospital equipment departments.

 | Platform | Healthcare-Specific | CQC/GDPR Compliant | NHS Integration | Best For |